samu/snippets.github.io/docs/1-features.md

 ## Search and Quick Access

-Snip comes with an effective search-all feature, which you can use to search your notes.
+Snippets comes with an effective search-all feature, which you can use to search your notes.
 It presents results in a compact, easy-to-read manner.
 You can use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) if you like.